lRainZz/scs-mod-comp-checker/README.md

 > ONLY EXECUTE SMCC IF THE HASH IS VALID!
 ELSE YOU ARE RISKING INFECTION OF YOUR PC!

 ### Execution
-To use SMCC either paste it directly to your mod folder and execute it by double-clicking or paste it anywhere you want and provide the path to your mod folder via cmd line:
+To use SMCC either paste it anywhere you like and execute it by double-clicking or call it via the cmd line to supply extra parameters for fine tuning.
+SMCC will pick up your installation locations and local mod directory automatically!

-`smcc.exe "C:\path\to\your\mod\folder"`
+> By default the ETS2 mods are analyzed, if you want to execute it for ATS, call it via the cmd with the `--ats` argument
+> `$ smcc.exe --ats`

 In both cases this will result in a `mod-analysis-result.txt` located where SMCC was started from.
 This file contains the gathered information in a human readable format.